Searching for a rewarding career in NYC? There could be a position waiting for you at NYCEDC. ›

 Construction Employment Report Instructions

-Construction Employment Report - full form
+Construction Employment Report - full form (City or State funded)

 Local Law 34 of 2007 (LL 34) requires the creation of a database containing information about entities that do business with the City as defined by the law, and principal officers, owners and senior managers of these entities.
 This information will be collected on Doing Business Data Forms that are distributed, collected and reviewed by agencies, and forwarded to the Doing Business Accountability Project (DBAP) at MOCS for processing.
 Collected data will be used to identify entities and people who are subject to LL 34’s limitations on campaign contributions in municipal elections.